nanocurrency/nano-docs/readme.md

 Currently the ToC on the right side is limited to a depth of 4, so `##`, `###` and `####` will be included there.
 Higher header levels can be used on the page ot better organize content but will not be in the ToC.

 ### Snippets
-The `snippets` folder contains reusable pieces of content which can be inserted as follows:
+The `snippets` directory contains reusable pieces of content which can be inserted as follows:

 `--8<-- "snippet-file-name.md"`